jmcooper/angular-hogwarts-tdd-kata/README.md

     }]);
 ```

-Are we finished with the story? **Before calling a story done it must be tested and deployed.**
+Are we finished with the story? **Before calling a story done, it must be tested and deployed.**

-But you are doing a Kata. **Ok, I won't deploy it and I won't write an automated test for it.
-But I must inspect the web page and make sure we can see the course catalog.
+But this is only a Kata, we will start on the real work next week when you have a pair. **Ok, I won't deploy it and I won't write automated tests.
+But I must inspect my beautiful work (and make sure it is working).

+You can see it by loading ``app/index.html`` into your browser. **I am seeing the page now.**

+Sweet, you have finished your story.
+Another point for Hufflepuff. **Thank you, I like the write the test, see it fail, write code to make it pass, and then refactor rhythm.
+I also like seeing what the end user sees.

 Story: Register for Courses
 ---------------------------